rsdoiel/antenna/socal_north.md

 date: 2023-10-19, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+19 at 10:44 p.m.&#160;</em>
 With over 1,200 clubs and student organizations at UCLA, many students can find a space that satisfies their interests or desire for a community.
-Some clubs, however, have far more applicants than spots available.

 <https://dailybruin.com/2023/10/19/selective-admissions-processes-for-competitive-clubs-create-challenges-for-bruins/>